Scheduled MonumentsWalesNottage Court Inscribed Stone

 What is Nottage Court Inscribed Stone?

-Nottage Court Inscribed Stone is a Roman inscribed stone located in Glamorgan, Wales, dating to the Roman period.
+Nottage Court Inscribed Stone is a Roman inscribed stone located in Glamorgan, Wales, and designated as a scheduled ancient monument under the reference GM040.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM040.

 What period does Nottage Court Inscribed Stone date from?

 Nottage Court Inscribed Stone dates from the roman period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Nottage Court Inscribed Stone?